 Our primary sources of liquidity are the cash flow generated from our subsidiaries' operations, availability under the \$250 million (less \$4 million of outstanding letters of credit as of December 31, 2007) revolving line of credit of our senior secured credit facility and available cash and equivalents and short-term investments.
-These sources of liquidity are needed to fund our debt service requirements, working capital requirements, capital expenditure requirements and any regular quarterly dividends that Parent may elect to pay.
+These sources of liquidity are needed to fund our debt service requirements, working capital requirements, capital expenditure requirements and any regular quarterly dividends we may elect to pay.
 We believe that our existing sources of cash will be sufficient to support our existing operations over the next twelve months.

-As of December 31, 2007, our long-term debt consisted of \$1.392 billion of borrowings (including \$17 million of debt that is classified as a current obligation) under the term loan portion of our senior secured credit facility, and \$664 million of Senior Subordinated Notes.
+As of December 31, 2007, our long-term debt consisted of \$1.392 billion of borrowings (including \$17 million of debt that is classified as a current obligation) under the term loan portion of our senior secured credit facility, \$664 million of Acquisition Corp.
+Senior Subordinated Notes and \$215 million of Holdings Discount Notes.
 There were no borrowings under the revolving portion of our senior secured credit facility as of December 31, 2007.